RSedgwick/TLGPs/README.md

 # Transfer_Learning_Gaussian_Processes
-Comparison of transfer learning Gaussian process methods
+Comparison of the linear model of coregionalisation and the latent variable multioutput Gaussian process.